mrhut10/peakDev/README.md

 *you should now be within your peakDev environment*

 ## Community Welcome
-  Welcome to the community of devopers who want a peak performing defined dev environment which is quickly reproducable.
+  Welcome to the community of developers who want a peak performing defined dev environment which is quickly reproducible.
 ## Contributing
-  Please contribute your skills (regardless of level) to emprove the project and/or the community.
+  Please contribute your skills (regardless of level) to improve the project and/or the community.
 ## Note
-  currently this is a vagrantfile + docs & tools however in the future i may consider building vagrantbox images for peoples convinience
+  currently this is a vagrantfile + docs & tools however in the future will consider building vagrantbox images for peoples convenience